 Introduction

 The experiment description is given in JVET-L1033.
 The tools are implemented at picture level.
 The implementation differs from the one in JVET-J0023.
 It was re-implemented using 360Lib as a basis.
 Around each HEC face a padding area was added.
 Before loop filters are executed this area is filled with the samples of the spherical neighbors without reprojection.
 For geometry padding the same padding area is filled with reprojected pixels before the pictures is stored in the RPS.
 The reprojection is matching the HEC format.
 The used geometry type and face arrangement are signaled in the SPS.
 The software was further, modified such that Intra prediction works correctly across face boundaries, ignoring the added padding area.

+The implementation of the padding area can be simplified if the faces are coded using tiles and areas in the picture buffer are allowed that do not hold coded data.
+Such an approach is described in more detail in JVET-M0547.

 Results